-A website about strength wouldn’t be complete without a discussion on Westside Barbell and the methods employed by powerlifting guru, and gym founder, Louie Simmons.
+A website about strength wouldn’t be complete without a discussion on Westside Barbell and the methods employed by powerlifting legend, and gym founder, Louie Simmons.

 Regardless if you agree with the methods of this hardcore gym in Columbus Ohio, the fact is that Louie Simmons and his lifters, get big results.
 Many of the lifters at Westside compete in gear and when you see their numbers you will be astonished.
 1,000 lb. squats are the norm.

 There are many stories about Westside Barbell floating around on the interwebs.
 Bands, chains, box squats, reverse hypers, dynamic effort.
 There are plenty of books and articles available to become familiar with the programs, exercises and methods they adhere to.

 I worked with a westside template for about 4 months and I am far from an expert but I wanted to share with you my experience and some tips for you if you want to try out this kind of training.

 Read all that you can from Dave Tate, Jim Wendler and Louie Simmons.
 Get familiar with the ideas and terms that are used by Westside.
 Much of the ideas I read about were new to me and I had to study up on everything and write out some plans myself before it started making sense.